docusign/native-ios-sdk/support-files/Integration-Troubleshooting.md

 end
 ```

-Note: Above snippet would need some change if your SDK is using the `xcconfig` in a different way to manage multiple targets.
+Note: Above snippet would need some change if your SDK uses the `xcconfig` in a different way to manage multiple targets.

 ## 3. Undefined Symbols